cc [ flag ... ] file ... –lsocket –lnsl [ library ... ] #include <sys/types.h> #include <sys/ethernet.h> char *ether_ntoa(const struct ether_addr *e);

 These routines are useful for mapping 48 bit Ethernet numbers to their ASCII representations or their corresponding host names, and vice versa.

 The function ether_ntohost() maps an Ethernet number (pointed to by e) to its associated hostname.
 The string pointed to by hostname must be long enough to hold the hostname and a NULL character.
 The function returns zero upon success and non-zero upon failure.
 Inversely, the function ether_hostton() maps a hostname string to its corresponding Ethernet number; the function modifies the Ethernet number pointed to by e.
 The function also returns zero upon success and non-zero upon failure.
-In order to do the mapping, both these functions may lookup one or more of the following sources: the ethers file, the NIS maps ethers.byname and ethers.byaddr and the NIS+ table ethers.
+In order to do the mapping, both these functions may lookup one or more of the following sources: the ethers file, and the NIS maps ethers.byname and ethers.byaddr.
 The sources and their lookup order are specified in the /etc/nsswitch.conf file.
 See nsswitch.conf(4) for details.

 The function ether_line() scans a line, pointed to by l, and sets the hostname and the Ethernet number, pointed to by e.
 The string pointed to by hostname must be long enough to hold the hostname and a NULL character.
 The function returns zero upon success and non-zero upon failure.
 The format of the scanned line is described by ethers(4).